Looking to improve at Mario Kart? Look no further!

 Heavy characters like Bowser and Wario increase your max speed and lower your acceleration, while baby characters do the opposite.
 There are middle classes in-between, but you get the idea!

 Honestly, I use my favorite characters and build my loadout from there.
 (Blue-haired inkling and Dry Bones, in case you’re wondering!
 Where’s my Dry Bones gang at?)

 Thanks to the Booster Course Update, many more karts, wheels, and characters have viable counterparts.
 The reign of Waluigi in the Wiggler has finally been silenced.

 Traditional builders might prefer leaning into overall positive stat increases, but bear in mind hidden stats litter the game.
 Things like mini-turbo, off-road handling, and invincibility frames.
 I’ll link the wiki here.

 So, if you’re looking for a vehicle that pumps up a bit of extra speed with minimal overall stat loss, give the Blue Falcon a few laps around the track.

 Slick tires bump up your speed by fifty percent!
-They also tank the remainder of your stat, so I couldn’t recommend them to someone reading this guide.
-The dorky little button tires bump up that acceleration and mini-turbo scores considerably with minimal sacrifice to speed, so maybe give those a try!
+They also tank the remainder of your stats, so I couldn’t recommend them to anyone reading this guide.
+The dorky little button tires bump crank acceleration and mini-turbo scores with minimal sacrifice to speed, so maybe give those a try!

-Of course, these preferences will vary per person, and they’ll change as you gradually improve at Mario Kart.
-So my main goal here is to inform you that vehicles and characters 100% do impact performance.
+Of course, preferences will vary per person.
+They’ll also change as you hone your Mario Kart skills.
+My main goal here is to inform you that vehicles and characters 100% impact performance.
 Play around with these until you find your preferences.

 I know it might seem tempting to go for a ton on vehicle control when you’re new, but I tend to struggle with my slides when I place too much focus on steering and no speed.
-Aim for those middle stats, and tweak them to preference from there, and you’ll see an immediate improvement!
+Aim for middle stats, and tweak from there, and you’ll see an immediate improvement!